ashokitschool/DevOps-Documents/Jenkins+Docker+K8S.md

 # We are done with our Setup #

-## Step - 14 : Delete Cluster and other resources we have used in AWS Cloud to avoid billing ##
+## Step - 14 : After your practise, delete Cluster and other resources we have used in AWS Cloud to avoid billing ##